Authored by the expert who managed and guided the team behind the Panama Property Pack

 Can I buy property in Panama without a residence permit?

-You do not need a residence permit to buy property in Panama, as the purchase is a property transaction governed by civil law rather than immigration status.
+You do not need a Panamanian residence permit to buy property in Panama, because the purchase is a property-law transaction handled through notaries and the Public Registry, not an immigration process.

-Buying a home in Panama does not automatically grant you a visa or residency, though Panama does offer investor visa programs where real estate investment of $300,000 or more can qualify you for residency through a separate immigration process.
+Buying a home in Panama does not automatically grant you a visa or residency, though Panama does offer a Qualified Investor Visa (currently with a $300,000 minimum investment threshold) that treats real estate as a qualifying investment, so residency through property is possible but it is a separate process you would handle with an immigration lawyer.

 Can US citizens own land in Panama?